JamesCaudill/ActivationTroubleShooter/README.md

 # ActivationTroubleShooter
 This is an attempt to help troubleshoot Activation issues with Office for Mac.

 This code was hosted on Microsoft TechNet Gallery, but that repository is being decomissioned.
 I have moved the code here for people to find it.
+Previously titled "Automation of the Steps in Microsoft KB 3025946".

 ## Previous Links